isomerpages/nhg-redcap/_getting-access/About REDCap Access.md

 variant: tiptap
 description: ""
 ---
+<p>NHG-REDCap is a closed system that is intended only for use by NHG Staff.</p>
 <h4><strong>Criteria for REDCap User Account</strong></h4>
 <p>Applicants must satisfy <strong>ALL </strong>of the following criteria <strong>BEFORE</strong> submitting
 their REDCap User-Account Request:</p>